schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/lint.md

 an [XML configuration file.](schemacrawler-linter-configs.xml) You can run SchemaCrawler lint with an additional command-line option, for example, `-linterconfigs=[path to linter XML configuration file]`, pointing to the path of the SchemaCrawler linter XML configuration file.
+You can configure whether or not to run a linter, change a linter's severity, or exclude certain tables and columns from the linter using the configuration file.

 ## Lint Checks